 The predecessor to what is now known as “method acting” is the System created by esteemed acting teacher Constantin Stanislavski.
 Stanislavski was a figurehead of the Theatrical Realist Movement at the turn of the twentieth century.
 He began to teach his System in 1909.
 The System was a psychophysical model, one in which actors are encouraged to explore the emotional inner lives of their characters and utilize emotional memory to create a realistic performance both verbally and physically.

-In the 1920s, a friend and colleague of Stanislavski’s, Lee Strasberg, developed his own derivative to the System which is the preference of Hollywood actors who utilize method acting.
-Strasberg’s model takes the System further, advocating not only for a utilization of emotional memory but a full immersion into the memory, called Substitution, as well as the use of imagination and physical senses.
+In the 1920s, a friend and colleague of Stanislavski’s, Lee Strasberg, developed his own derivative of the System, which is the preference of Hollywood actors who utilize method acting.
+Strasberg’s model takes the System further, advocating not only for utilization of emotional memory but full immersion into the memory, called Substitution, as well as the use of imagination and physical senses.
 The actor does not play the character so much as become the character, however temporarily.

 The act of becoming a character was absolutely revolutionary.
 Classical actors had been playing roles built on archetypes and exaggerated expression of emotion since the dawn of the film era.
 Classical acting is far more theatrical than method.
 Method attempts to duplicate reality as much as possible, whereas classical acting is far too big to be real.
 The most easily recognizable example of a classical actor is Sir Laurence Olivier who is always so much larger than life in all of his roles.
 Other alternatives to the Strasberg Method include other Stanislavski derivatives like Meisner, Lewis, Adler, and Hagen.